 Swannington Isolation Hospital

 In 1884 the Ashby Rural Sanitary Board built a smallpox isolation hospital behind the entrance to the Coleorton Railway tunnel off St George’s Hill.
-It was no longer required in the 1930’s and since then has been a private house.
+It was no longer required in the 1930’s and since then has been a private residence, Highfield House.
+In some ways the most noticeable element is its staffing:

 The March 1997 edition of “Now and Then”, the Trust members’ magazine included an article on the isolation hospital.
 Download Isolation Hospital